Skip to Main Content

 Roles in practice: 1.2: Communicator: Videos

-This guide has been designed for educational purposes.
-It contains informative, accessible and diverse training resources, including those available through the ANZCA library, to support communication activities that help establish rapport, trust, and ethical therapeutic relationships with patients and their families.
+This guide contains informative, accessible and diverse training resources to support communication activities that help establish rapport, trust, and ethical therapeutic relationships with patients and their families.

 Introduction